About

 Build your free list to see where your scores land →

-ED advantage at Emory University: ED acceptance rate is 23% vs 11% regular decision, more than double.
+ED advantage at Emory University: ED acceptance rate is 23% vs 11% regular decision, roughly double.
 If Emory Universityis your first choice and you've confirmed the financial fit, Early Decision is one of the highest-leverage decisions you can make.

 Application Strategy